mtp1032/WoWThreads/README.md

 When you begin incorporating WoWThreads into your addon, I recommend (emphatically) that you enable error logging.
 To do this, click on the addon's threads minimap icon to bring up the options menu which offers two options:

-- Check to enable error logging
+- Check to enable debug logs.
 - Check to collect system overhead data.

 ##### KNOWN BUGS
 None Yet!

 ##### TODO
-- Localize debugging log strings.
 - Continue to update the documentation - both the README.md (this doc) and the Programmer's guide (WoWThreads-Complete.md in the Docs directory).

 ##### LOCALIZATION
-Localization entries have been generated for 12 languages recommended by Blizzard.
-However, the translations were done using an AI Chatbot (ChatGPT Code Pilot), so I'm sure they could be improved.
-I would invite people to review and correct the translations.
+User-visible code has been localized in German, French, Russian, Norwegian, Japanese, Mandarin Chinese, Spanish, and Klingon

 ##### SUPPORT